In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Proof of Proposition

-Note that aalthough the above theorem assumes Gaussian random errors $\bepsilon$, it continues to hold for sub-Gaussian errors.
+Note there are three differences between \eqref{eq:vandegeer} and the formulation in Theorem 2.1 in \citet{vandeGeer2017}.
+First, \citet{vandeGeer2017} assumes $\|\bx_j\|_2^2=1, j=1,\dots,p$, whereas we assume $\|\bx_j\|_2^2=n$.
+This difference leads to the change of a $\sqrt{n}$ factor in the first term in \eqref{eq:vandegeer}.
+Second, Theorem 2.1 in \citet{vandeGeer2017} factors out a $\|\hat\bSigma\|_2$ from the square-root, whereas \eqref{eq:vandegeer} does not have this step, and consequently has a power of two on $\hat\bSigma$ within the square-root; see the proof of Theorem 15.2 in \citet{vandeGeer2017} for more details.
+Finally, although Theorem 2.1 in \citet{vandeGeer2017} assumes Gaussian random errors $\bepsilon$, it continues to hold for sub-Gaussian errors.
 This is because Lemma 15.5 in \citet{vandeGeer2017} can be proven with sub-Gaussian data as shown in \citet{Hsuetal2012}.